jembi/openmrs-emt-ubuntu/README.md

 3. sudo openmrs-emt -pushToDHIS
 4. sudo openmrs-emt -generateLocalReport 20140501 20160131 emt.pdf
 5. sudo openmrs-emt -copyLocalReportsTo <path/to/directory/to/copy/to>
+6. sudo openmrs-emt -status
 ```
 * To install a new instance to monitor, run 2. replacing openmrs with OpenMRS appname or war file name, /var/lib/OpenMRS (Full Path Name) with OpenMRS data directory and http://localhost:8080 with the URL to tomcat's Root
 * To push data to a remote dhisinstance run 3. will be lateron updated not to be hardcoded
 * To generate a local PDF reports, run command 4 replacing with start, end dates and name of exported pdf file
 * To Backup the previously exported emt reports run command 5
+* To get a simple dislay of the EMT tool status, run command 6

 NOTE: to run these commands for anon sudoer user exlude sudo from commands 2 to 5 after making both /usr/local/bin and /usr/local/share/etc readable and writable by your current logged in user